Middle East Peace Civic Forum

 We assert that it is time for a movement to provide space for those who believe in peace to unite together and move beyond the current climate of hostility.

-Our Theory of Change informs our Mission Statement.
+Our Theory of Change informs our Mission.

 Conflict Analysis > Theory of Change > Our Mission > MEPCF Programs